protokol/nft/packages/nft-generator-api/README.md

 # NFT-GENERATOR-API

 A helper module for quickly generating transactions.

-Only to be used in testing env.
+TESTING ENV ONLY!